Morganj101/object_detection/README.md

 ### Step 2: Open [Colab notebook](https://colab.research.google.com/github/MorganJ101/void_detection/blob/master/void_detection_training_colab.ipynb)
 - Replace the repository's url to yours and run it.

+### Step 3: Update Model and Labels in Android App

 ## Commendations
 This repo was helped by following the User Tony607 on Github.